 Every state has its own statutes of limitations, which are laws placing time limits on when you can file a claim.
 Depending on the state, you may have from 1 to 6 years to file a lawsuit against the other driver for car accident damages.
 The clock starts ticking from the moment of the accident.
 After the time limit expires, you won't be able to sue the other driver and recover damages you suffered.

-Car accidents are subject to many state-specific laws like car insurance policies, statutes of limitations, and damages caps.
+Car accidents are subject to many state-specific laws like car insurance policies, statutes of limitations, and damage caps.
 As a result, it's easy to underestimate your damages or even overlook important factors in your case.
-If you are considering filing a car accident claim or have received a settlement offer, contact a personal injury attorney in your area to get a free claim evaluation.
-An experienced attorney will be able to help you explore your legal options.
+If you're considering filing a car accident claim or have received a settlement offer, an injury attorney can help you make the right choices.

 Contact a qualified auto accident attorney to make sure your rights are protected.